Prime Minister Imran Khan could visit China for Beijing 2022 Olympics - ExBulletin

 Prime Minister Imran Khan could visit China for Beijing 2022 Olympics

+Prime Minister Imran Khan addressing the signing ceremony of the agreements between PTV, PCB and cable operators in Islamabad on September 16, 2020. – PID / File Some major Western countries boycotted the Beijing 2022 Olympic Games. of the PM will be of great importance.
+Yes, we are in contact with the Chinese authorities, ”PSB said.

-Prime Minister Imran Khan could be one of the main dignitaries to attend the Beijing 2022 Olympics, which will begin on February 4, well placed.
+ISLAMABAD: Prime Minister Imran Khan could be one of the main dignitaries to attend the Beijing 2022 Olympics, which will start on February 4, The News informed well-placed sources.

-The Chinese government and the China Sports Authority are eagerly awaiting the presence of the premiers at the opening or closing ceremony, or during the event, sources told the publication.
+The Chinese government and the China Sports Authority are eagerly awaiting the premier’s presence at the opening or closing ceremony, or at the event, sources told the publication.

 When The News asked an official at the Pakistan Sports Board (PSB) whether authorities had received such an invitation, he confirmed having received one.

-The presence of Pakistani prime ministers would be of great importance as some major Western countries have decided to diplomatically boycott the mega-event.
+The presence of the Pakistani Prime Minister would be of great importance because some large Western countries have decided to diplomatically boycott the mega-event.

 The United States, Britain, Australia and Canada announced a diplomatic boycott of the event, while North Korea was the latest country to pull out, citing the pandemic.